 Credits

 DAH100 Introduction to Dance 3

 DAH201 World Dance Perspectives 3

+e.
+Social and Behavioral Sciences [SB] 6

 Students are encouraged to choose course work from more than one discipline for a total of six semester credits.

 To complete the Natural Sciences requirement: Select four (4) semester credits of [SQ] and four (4) semester credits of [SG] for a total of eight (8) semester credits, OR eight (8) semester credits of [SQ].
 Students cannot take eight (8) semester credits of [SG] to meet the Natural Sciences requirement.